KelCodesStuff/Metal-Performance-Tester/README.md

 - **Detailed Reporting:** Generates in-depth reports with statistical summaries and actionable performance insights.
 - **Configuration Validation:** Performs built-in validation for test parameters and GPU compatibility to prevent erroneous test runs.

+## Upcoming Features

+### Dynamic Workload Scaling
+- **Automatic GPU Detection:** Intelligently detects M Series GPU performance tiers (M1/M2/M3/M4 base, Pro, Max, Ultra) and adjusts test complexity accordingly.
+- **Adaptive Test Configuration:** Automatically scales triangle count, geometry complexity, and resolution based on detected GPU capabilities.
+- **Cross-Platform Compatibility:** Ensures meaningful performance measurements across different M Series variants without manual configuration.
+- **Smart Workload Optimization:** Prevents trivial workloads on powerful GPUs and overly complex workloads on lower-end GPUs.

+**Why This Feature is Needed:**
+Currently, the tool uses fixed test configurations that may not be optimal for all GPU performance levels.
+A test configuration that works well for an M1 base might be too trivial for an M4 Ultra, while a configuration suitable for M4 Ultra might be too demanding for an M1 base.
+Dynamic Workload Scaling solves this by automatically detecting the GPU's performance tier and generating test configurations that provide meaningful, comparable results across the entire M Series lineup.

 ## Usage

 The Metal Performance Tester provides both Xcode and command-line interfaces for different workflows.